HotcakeHooligan/vst3sdk/README.md

 ### 2. Multiple Dynamic I/Os

 VST 3 plug-ins are no longer limited to a fixed number of inputs and outputs, and their I/O configuration can dynamically adapt to the channel configuration.
 Side-chains are also very easily realizable.
-This includes the possibility to deactivate unused busses after loading and even reactivate those when needed.
+This includes the possibility to deactivate unused buses after loading and even reactivate those when needed.
 This cleans up the mixer and further helps to reduce CPU load.

 ### 3. Sample-accurate Automation